 Hajj, Hadj or Hadjdj - the spelling HAJJ is the preferred CNN style.

-Other Facts: Performing Hajj is one of the five pillars of Islam.
+Performing Hajj is one of the five pillars of Islam.

 The height of Hajj corresponds with the major Islamic holy day Eid al-Adha, which commemorates Abraham’s readiness to sacrifice his son on Divine orders.